Chase Strangio: Early life and education

-Strangio grew up near Boston, Massachusetts.
+Strangio grew up in a Jewish family outside of Boston, Massachusetts.

 Strangio attended Grinnell College, graduating in 2004.
 After graduation, he worked as a paralegal at GLBTQ Legal Advocates & Defenders (GLAD).
 He went on to attend Northeastern University School of Law.
 Strangio came out as a transgender man while in law school.

 After graduating from Northeastern in 2010, Strangio received a fellowship from the Sylvia Rivera Law Project (SRLP) to continue developing his legal skills.

 Career and activism

 After law school, Strangio worked as a public defender for Dean Spade, the first openly trans law professor in the U.S. Spade's work had inspired Strangio while he was in college.

 In 2012, Strangio and trans activist Lorena Borjas founded the Lorena Borjas Community Fund to provide bail and bond assistance to trans people.

 In 2013, Strangio began working for the ACLU.
 Strangio served as lead counsel for the ACLU team representing transgender U.S. Army soldier Chelsea Manning.
 He was also part of the team suing on behalf of trans student Gavin Grimm, who was denied access to the boys' restrooms at his school.

+He worked on Obergefell v.
+Hodges, in which the U.S. Supreme Court ruled in 2015 that every state must allow same-sex marriage.

 In October 2019, Strangio was one of the lawyers representing Aimee Stephens, a trans woman who was fired from her job at a funeral home, in the U.S. Supreme Court case R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission.
+Those oral arguments were heard alongside Bostock v.
+Clayton County, on which Strangio was also a lawyer.
 The previous month, trans actress Laverne Cox brought Strangio as her date to the 2019 Emmy Awards, and the pair spoke to reporters on the red carpet about the upcoming court case.

 In June 2020, the U.S. Supreme Court decided 6–3 in favor of Gerald Bostock, a gay man terminated from his job due to discrimination on the basis of sexual orientation, in Bostock v.
 Clayton County.
-Strangio was one of the lawyers on the case.
 The court ruled that it is illegal to discriminate in employment on the basis of transgender identity or sexual orientation.